dominikkugler/todolist-app/README.md

 4. **Delete Tasks**: Click the delete icon next to a task to remove it.
 5. **Sort Tasks**: The tasks are automatically sorted based on their checked status.
 6. **Search Tasks**: Use the search bar at the top to find a task by name.
+7. **Filter Tasks**:
+   - Click the "All" button to view all tasks.
+   - Click the "Done" button to filter and view only completed tasks.
+   - Click the "Not done yet" button to filter and view only incomplete tasks.

 ## Contact
 Feel free to contact me for any questions or suggestions at dominikkugler0@icloud.com.